AP-Atul/dotfiles/README.md

 ## dotfiles
 Configs and setup files for getting start on a new unix-like machine.

-## vim
-- vim configs for themes and functionality
-- custom vim settings

 ## steps
 ```
 # clone the repo